MHValdez/MHValdez/README.md

 ### Hi, I'm Marcos Valdez.
-Welcome to my Recent Graduate Portfolio.
+Welcome to my University Graduate Portfolio.

 ## About Me

-- 🔭 I’ve recently graduated with a 4.0 in Computer Science at Oregon State University
+- I’ve recently graduated with a 4.0 in Computer Science at Oregon State University
-- 🌱 I’ve got industry experience with a large codebase from my degree capstone project for [Levrum Data Technologies](https://www.levrum.com)
+- I’ve got industry experience with a large codebase from my degree capstone project for [Levrum Data Technologies](https://www.levrum.com)
-- 👯 I’m looking to collaborate on projects that make a positive impact
+- I’m looking to collaborate on projects that make a positive impact
+- I've got a strong interest in machine learning and I'm building my knowledge
-- 💬 Ask me about my experience in Mission Control at Johson Space Center
+- Ask me about my experience in Mission Control at Johson Space Center
-- 📫 How to reach me: [MHValdez@proton.me](MHValdez@proton.me)
+- How to reach me: [MHValdez@proton.me](MHValdez@proton.me)

-## Check Out These Undergraduate Projects
+## Check Out These Projects

 ### For Texas Children's Hospital
 - [Informatica Demo](https://github.com/MHValdez/Informatica-Demo)